Thursday, July 22, 2010

 4) Some children are learning to recognize their letters or even write their names.

 When your child enters school and begins to read on his own, that does not mean you should quit reading aloud.
 Keep feeding your child stories and language.
-Set aside twenty minutes a day for reading
+Set aside twenty minutes a day for reading together.
+The results will be seen in the years to come.

 Well I hope you have been encouraged and inspired to keep storytime alive in your house :)